-Recommended practice is to mount the vacuum exhauster on the building inside wall.
-Alternatively the vacuum exhauster may be suspended from the ceiling.
+Typically, the vacuum exhauster is mounted on the buildings inside wall.
+Alternatively, the vacuum exhauster may be suspended from the ceiling.

-The vacuum exhauster can be mounted outside either on roof or out side wall.
-The vacuum exhauster must be protected from weather by mounting a hood over the entire assembly.
+The vacuum exhauster can also be mounted outside either on roof or outside wall.
+The vacuum exhauster must be protected from weather by mounting a field supplied hood over the entire assembly.
 Vacuum exhausters are shipped completely assembled.
-Scroll can only be rotated in 90° increments.
+The scroll can be rotated in 90° increments.

-The vacuum exhauster shall be installed so that the discharge is bottom horizontal.
-Any other arrangement will permit condensation to collect in scroll and cause premature failure of scroll.
-For minimum corrosion of scroll when mounted outside and the metal temperature of the scroll is less than 150°F, it is recommended that the casing be suitably insulated for protection against the weather.
+Mounting the vacuum exhauster so that the discharge is bottom horizontal is preferred so that any potential condensation will not collect in housing which can cause premature failure of blower housing.
+In order to minimize potential condensation when the vacuum exhauster is mounted on the exterior of the building and when the metal temperature of the scroll is less than 200°F, it is recommended that the field supplied hood assembly be suitably insulated for protection against the weather.
+Alternatively, stainless steel vacuum exhauster assemblies may be used.

-Motor and exhauster impellers are precision balanced and bench tested as a complete assembly for vibration and noise.
-It is important that care be used when handling the vacuum exhauster to insure that it is not put out of balance by dropping or careless handling.
+Motor and exhauster impellers are precision balanced and bench tested as a complete assembly for vibration, noise and amperage.
+It is important that care be used when handling the vacuum exhauster to ensure that it is not put out of balance by dropping or careless handling.

 Install the vibration isolating stainless steel flex (PN 0434.SS) as may be shown in the layout drawing.
-The stainless steel exhaust flex is to be installed in a straight line, rather than formed into an elbow.
+It is preferred that the stainless-steel exhaust flex is to be installed in a straight line, rather than formed into an elbow.